gnieboer/tsp-redesign/index.md

 </button>
 <div id="l2025" class="usa-accordion-content" markdown="1">

-Consider if you were born 1954 – 1962, or plan to need your TSP savings between 2018 and 2024.
+Consider if you plan to begin withdrawing from your TSP account between 2021 and 2027 or you were born between 1958 and 1964.

 [Learn more]({{ site.baseurl }}/funds-lifecycle/l-2025/){:.learn-more}